2005 conclave: New voting procedures

-The cardinal electors
+Cardinal electors

-Although there were 183 cardinals in all, cardinals aged 80 years or more at the time the papacy fell vacant were ineligible to vote in the conclave, according to rules established by Pope Paul VI in 1970 and modified slightly in 1996 by John Paul II.
-At the time of John Paul's death, there were 117 cardinals under the age of 80.
+Although there were 183 cardinals in total, cardinals aged 80 years or more at the time the papacy became vacant were ineligible to vote in the conclave, according to the rules established by Pope Paul VI in 1970 and modified slightly in 1996 by Pope John Paul II.
+At the time of Pope John Paul's death, there were 117 cardinals under the age of 80.

 The cardinal electors came from slightly over fifty nations, a slight increase from the 49 represented at the 1978 conclave.
 About 30 of those countries had a single participant.
-The Italian electors were the most numerous at twenty, while the United States had the second largest group with 11.
+The Italian electors were the most numerous with 20, while the United States had the second largest group with 11.
 Poor health prevented two of the 117 cardinal electors from attending: Jaime Sin of the Philippines and Adolfo Antonio Suárez Rivera of Mexico.
-All the electors were appointed by Pope John Paul II except for three: Jaime Sin, who was not attending, William Wakefield Baum and Joseph Ratzinger, making Baum and Ratzinger the only participants with previous conclave experience from the two conclaves of 1978.
-With 115 cardinals electors participating, this conclave saw the largest number of cardinals ever to elect a pope, a number later matched by the 2013 conclave.
+All the electors were appointed by Pope John Paul II, except for three: Jaime Sin, who was not attending, William Wakefield Baum, and Joseph Ratzinger, making Baum and Ratzinger the only participants with previous conclave experience from the two conclaves of 1978.
+With 115 cardinal electors participating, this conclave saw the largest number of cardinal electors ever to elect a pope, a number later matched by the 2013 conclave and surpassed in the 2025 conclave.
 Both conclaves in 1978 had 111 electors.
 The required two-thirds majority needed to elect a pope in 2005 was 77 votes.

+Papabili

+Although the conclave cardinals may elect any baptized Catholic male, the last time a non-cardinal was elected pope was in the 1378 conclave.
+Observers of papal elections tend to consider, by a variety of criteria, some cardinals to be more likely to become pope than the others – these are the papabili, the plural for papabile, an Italian word loosely translated as "pope-able".
+Since the set of papabili is a matter of speculation from the press, the election of a non-papabile is not uncommon; recent cases are John XXIII in 1958, and both John Paul I and John Paul II in 1978.

+On 2 January 2005, Time magazine, quoting unnamed Vatican sources, stated that Cardinal Joseph Ratzinger, the dean of the College of Cardinals, was a frontrunner to succeed Pope John Paul II if the pope died or became too ill to continue as pope.
+On 2 April 2005, upon the death of John Paul II, the Financial Times gave the odds of Ratzinger getting elected pope as 7–1, the lead position but close to his liberal rivals.
+On 18 April 2005, the beginning of the conclave, he was identified as one of the 100 most influential people in the world by Time.
+In addition, Cardinal Jorge Bergoglio, the archbishop of Buenos Aires, who would later become Pope Francis in the 2013 conclave, was also considered to be a papabile.